 What does the name Washington Capitals mean?

 The name Washington Capitals has no hidden meaning.
-It was chosen as a result of a contest for the best name for a hockey club.
+It was chosen due to a contest for the best name for a hockey club.
 Capitals simply means that Washington is the capital of the United States.

 What is the “Washington Capitals” logo?

-The logo of the Washington Capitals is a word sign containing the name of the club.
+The Washington Capitals logo is a word sign containing the club’s name.
 The first word is written in a red italic sans-serif font.
-It is located in the upper right corner and complemented by three five-pointed stars.
+It is in the upper right corner and complemented by three five-pointed stars.
 The team’s nickname is in the middle.
-It uses black lowercase letters, and the letter “t” is stylized as a hockey stick.
+It uses black lowercase letters, and “t” is stylized as a hockey stick.
 Next to it is a small red puck.

 Has the “Capitals” logo changed?

 Yes, the team has changed its logo several times.
-The last redesign was carried out in 2007 when the designers decided to return the very first emblem and slightly modernize it.
+The last redesign was in 2007 when the designers returned to the first emblem and slightly modernized it.

 Where did the “Washington Capitals” club come from?